cagla-su/Linux-Gaming-Guide/README.md

 ![image](https://github.com/user-attachments/assets/2a5d5461-2c0b-499b-875c-bc51afcf88a5)
 - Now you are ready to use your external disk!
 # Optimization
-## Reducing Screen Resolution and Using the Lowest Graphics Settings
+## Reducing Game Resolution and Using the Lowest Graphics Settings
 - When you reduce the game's resolution, less pixels will be rendered and it will result in less loads on your hardware which leads to higher performance.
 - When you play with the lowest graphics settings, less details will be rendered which leads to higher performance.
 - Both are going to increase performance while reducing visual quality.
 You can experiment to find your own balanced settings.